SharifPoetra/thunder-java/README.md

 <br>

-# ⚠️ Currently on rewrite status, I do NOT recommend you clone it right now! ⚠️
+# ⚠️ Currently on rewrite status, I do NOT recommend you clone it right now!
+Use the latest [releases](https://github.com/SharifPoetra/thunder-java/releases) instead. ⚠️

 # Selfhosting